Goluxas/jp-image-to-dict/README.md

 ## Technologies in Use

-* Back End
+- Back End
-    * Python
+  - Python
-    * FastAPI
+  - FastAPI
-    * Google Vision API for OCR
+  - ~~Google Vision API for OCR~~
+  - MangaOCR
-* Front End
+- Front End
-    * Flutter, targeting web browser
+  - Flutter, targeting web browser

 ## Feature Roadmap

-* [x] Allow user to paste or upload images.
+- [x] Allow user to paste or upload images.
-* [x] Parse text out of screenshots
+- [x] Parse text out of screenshots
-* [x] Feed text into an available online dictionary such as Lorenzi's Jisho.
+- [x] Feed text into an available online dictionary such as Lorenzi's Jisho.
-    * This was replaced with manual copy and paste of the parsed text.
+  - This was replaced with manual copy and paste of the parsed text.
 See reason in [Footnotes](#footnotes).
-* [ ] Implement a Japanese morphological analyzer and break up input into dictionary words
+- [ ] Implement a Japanese morphological analyzer and break up input into dictionary words
-* [ ] Allow user to browse words in front end, similar to Lorenzi's Jisho.
+- [ ] Allow user to browse words in front end, similar to Lorenzi's Jisho.

 ## Feature Wishlist

 See [GitHub issues tagged `enhancement`.](https://github.com/Goluxas/jp-image-to-dict/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)

+## Usage

+### Backend

+In the root project directory, `uvicorn backend.main:app`.
+(If not in the root directory, relative imports don't work.)

+### Frontend

+Deployed to GitHub Pages at https://goluxas.github.io/jp-image-to-dict/

 ## Footnotes